Characters: Code Geass Main Characters

 - This is subverted when we find about the truth in episode twenty-one of R2.

-- Too Dumb to Live / Unwitting Pawn: Seems to be completely oblivious to Charles' and Schneizel's true intentions.
-The latter case almost does cost her her life.
+- Unwitting Pawn: Seems to be completely oblivious to Charles' and Schneizel's true intentions.
+The latter case almost does cost her her life, bordering on if not outright crossing into Too Dumb to Live terrirory.

 - Well-Intentioned Extremist: Reveals in the finale that she planned something similar to the Zero Requiem plan, but doesn't go into more details than making the Sword Of Damocles the focus of the whole world's hate.
 It should be noted that she was making the best of a really bad situation, but whatever it is that it takes to piss off the whole world can hardly be small.

 - What the Hell, Hero?: She gave Lelouch one of these in the Grand Finale.
 When he tells her he's been doing everything for her, she yells at him that she never asked for him to change the world and was happy just being next to him in Ashford.
-Of course, it does fail to take into account a lot of the little reasons Lelouch did it.
+Of course, it does fail to take into account the fact that Lelouch acknowledged that she had been used as an excuse; he failed to admit as much at that moment.
 She does it to a lesser extent with Suzaku in Turn 16.

 - White Sheep